 Conditions have been included addressing landscaping and tree planting.
-With the Final PUD application, construction plans shall be provided for the accessway between lots 65, 66, 67, and 68 illustrating its planned connections with the northern on-site pathway and the southern street from which it extends from.
-A pedestrian connection/demarcation (different paving material or thermoplastic connection) shall extend North East from the sidewalk adjacent to Lot 81 to the pedestrian accessway that connects to 3 Mile Prairie land to the north.
-[Condition 21].
+With the Final PUD application, construction plans shall be provided for the accessway between lots 65, 66, 67, and 68 illustrating its planned connections with the northern pathway and the street from which it extends from.
+A pedestrian connection/demarcation shall be provided between the sidewalk to the southwest and the "driveway access" [Condition].

 Parking is proposed on just one side of the street.
 Signage shall be installed indicating which side of the street parking is permitted.
-[Condition 22]
+[Condition]